csev/importmap/README.md

 - Day.js v1.10.7 (from Skypack CDN)

 Production (handled by Vite):
-- Dependencies are bundled from the same versions specified in the import map
+- Dependencies are automatically synced from import map
+- Bundled from npm packages
 - No runtime CDN dependencies
 - Optimized and minified output